mariusandra/pigeon-maps/README.md

 ## Choose a tile provider

+**Note:** If you're getting **429 errors**, it's time to upgrade pigeon maps and choose a new tile layer provider.
+Versions before `0.15.0` use a default tile provider that no longer works.

 Pigeon Maps defaults to loading map tiles from [OpenStreetMap.org](https://www.openstreetmap.org/).
 While free (thanks to volunteers and donations), these OSM tiles aren't the best looking visually.

 Usually you want to specify a custom map tile provider.
 There are [many](https://wiki.openstreetmap.org/wiki/Commercial_OSM_Software_and_Services) commercial tile servers to choose from